sapcc/maia/README.md

 ## Output Formatting

 By default maia prints results as unformatted text.
+Series data is formatted in raw tables without column alignment.
+Labels are used as columns (alphabetical sorting).

 To enable automation, also JSON, plain values output and Go text-templates are supported.

 The output is controlled via the parameters `--format`, `--columns`, `--separator`and `--template`.